polkadot-api/polkadot-api/packages/scale-ts/README.md

 userland, if we start adding sugar, then this library could easily become a chaotic directory with all sorts of Codecs.

-That's why it's very important that our building blocks are as minimalist as they can be.
+That's why it's very important that the building blocks are as minimalist as they can be.